dell/csm-docs/content/docs/observability/deployment/helm.md

 linktitle: Helm
 weight: 3
 description: >
-  Dell EMC Container Storage Modules (CSM) for Observability Helm deployment
+  Dell Container Storage Modules (CSM) for Observability Helm deployment
 ---

 The Container Storage Modules (CSM) for Observability Helm chart bootstraps an Observability deployment on a Kubernetes cluster using the Helm package manager.